aclark4life/plock/README.rst

 Why build Plock on top of Buildout?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Plock is a work around for ``pip install Plone`` which works but requires a lengthy requirements.txt, and lacks additional features provided by Buildout that are needed to use ``pip install Plone`` effectively.
+Plock is a work around for ``pip install Plone`` which works but requires a lengthy requirements.txt, and lacks additional features provided by Buildout that are needed to use Plone.

 Why support pip?
 ~~~~~~~~~~~~~~~~